martenframework/marten/docs/versioned_docs/version-0.1/models-and-databases/reference/migration-operations.md

 ## `add_column`

-The `add_column` operation allows to add a column to an existing table.
+The `add_column` operation allows adding a column to an existing table.
 It must be called with a table name as first argument, followed by a column definition (column name and attributes).

 For example: